G20 Summit: Spouses of world leaders treated to special lunch, sample street food and millet dishes

 "First ladies from Turkiye, Japan, the UK, Australia and Mauritius, among others visited the exhibition at NGMA (National Gallery of Modern Art)," the source added.

 The source told PTI, "After lunch at Jaipur House, spouses of some world leaders enjoyed an exhibition hosted at the NGMA that opened today.
-The exhibition has been showcased especially for them."
+The exhibition has been curated especially for them."

 The 'Roots and Routes' exhibition explores India's civilisational heritage, ethos and inter-connectedness.